zhedongma/zhedongma.github.io/_pages/about.md

   - /about.html
 ---

 Hi,All.
-I am currently a first-year PhD student in Electrical& Computer Engineering at University of Florida.My Advisor is Prof.Shuo Wang.
+I am currently a first-year PhD student in Electrical& Computer Engineering at University of Florida.My Advisor is [Prof.Shuo Wang](https://news.ece.ufl.edu/2018/12/05/shuo-wang-elevated-to-ieee-fellow/)

 Resaerch Interests
 ======